deventorum/Jungle_App/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 and Stripe.
 PostgreSQL used as a database.
+Users can see their detailed order after the purchase and also receive a receipt via email.
+As a user, you can leave product review and rating for other people to see.
+Admins are able to create new product categories and add items to the store.

 ## Setup